jirutka/ssh-ldap-pubkey/README.md

 Just add a new schema [openssh-lpk.schema] to your LDAP server.
 That’s all.

-Note: I suppose that you’ve already setup your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.
+Note: Presumably, you’ve already setup your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.